Payal Singh

 Fund and verify

-Fund the schedule, then double-check the destination token address and network before activating, so an automated mistake doesn't repeat every cycle.
+Fund the schedule, then double-check the destination token address and network before activating, so an automated mistake doesn't quietly repeat every cycle.

 - 5